Visit our latest live Events and Webinars with experts and get all your questions answered

 Once you’ve chosen a property, you can submit an offer through the agent.
 If accepted, you’ll sign a compromis de vente or promesse de vente.
 This is a legally binding agreement followed by a 10-day cooling-off period for buyers.
 Afterward, a notaire – a public official who ensures the legality of the transaction – manages the paperwork and due diligence.

-Completion occurs when you sign the acte de vente, usually two to three months after the initial contract.
+You will complete on your property in Charente-Maritime when you sign the acte de vente, usually two to three months after the initial contract.
 At this point, you’ll transfer the balance, and the purchase becomes final.

-How much it costs buying property in Charente-Maritime
+Additional costs to buying property in Charente-Maritime

 In France, most fees are paid by the buyer, and Charente-Maritime is no exception.
 Budget around 7–8% of the purchase price for notaire fees if buying an existing home.
 This covers transfer taxes, legal registration and the notaire’s fee.
 For new-build homes, notaire fees are lower, typically around 2–3%.